rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 nations_year_month = joined.groupby(["year","month"],as_index=False).agg({'nation': 'nunique'})
 ```

-# Visualization
+# Visualizations

-Now that most of our data has been processed and is in a usable form, it is time to start visualizing some of it, using Seaborn.
+Now that most of the data has been processed and is in a usable form, it is time to start visualizing some of it, using Seaborn.
-We are mostly concerned with the data summarized by year.
+We are mainly concerned with the data summarized by year.

 ```python